 Nappuccinos To More Weekend Z's: Strategize To Catch Up On Lost Sleep

-Editor's Note: If you like this article, you should check out Life Kit, NPR's family of podcasts for navigating your life — everything from finances to diet and exercise to raising kids.
-Our new sleep guide is out Monday.
-Sign up for the newsletter or email us at lifekit@npr.org.

 There are lots of reasons why many of us don't get the recommended seven hours or more of sleep each night.
-Travel schedules, work deadlines, TV binging and — a big one — having young children all take a toll.
+Travel schedules, work deadlines, TV bingeing and — a big one — having young children all take a toll.

 Research published recently in the journal Sleep finds that up to six years after the birth of a child, many mothers and fathers still don't sleep as much as they did before their child was born.
-As a parent, there's just less time in the day to devote to yourself.
+For parents, there's just less time in the day to devote to yourself.

 So, can you catch up on sleep?
 That partly depends on how much sleep you've missed.

-A study in the current issue of Current Biology, points to just how quickly the adverse effects of sleep deprivation can kick in.
+A study in the current issue of Current Biology points to just how quickly the adverse effects of sleep deprivation can kick in.
 Researchers at the University of Colorado Boulder recruited a bunch of young, healthy adults who agreed to a stay in a sleep lab.
-Some were allowed to sleep no more than five hours per night, for five consecutive days.
+Some were allowed to sleep no more than five hours per night for five consecutive days.

 "After five days, people [gained] as much as 5 pounds," says study author Christopher Depner, who studies the links between sleep loss and metabolic diseases.
 Lack of sleep can throw off the hormones that regulate appetite, he explains, so people tend to eat more.

 Depner and his colleagues also documented a decrease in insulin sensitivity among the sleep-deprived participants.
-"In some people it decreased to a level where they'd be considered pre-diabetic," he says.
-Presumably, that rise in blood sugar would only be temporary in these young, healthy people.
+"In some people, it decreased to a level where they'd be considered pre-diabetic," he says.
+Presumably, that rise in blood sugar would be only temporary in these young, healthy people.
 But it's a striking indicator of how much a lack of sleep can influence metabolism.

 And, even after a weekend of catch-up sleep, the participants still gained as much weight as those in the study who had not been allowed to get the extra weekend sleep.

-Note: Editor's note: If you like this article, you should check out Life Kit, NPR's family of podcasts for navigating your life — everything from finances to diet and exercise to raising kids.
-Our new sleep guide is out Monday.
-Sign up for the newsletter, or email us at lifekit@npr.org.